astronomer/docs/astro/install-aws.md

 ## Step 3: Create a cross-account IAM role for Astro

 To create a cross-account IAM role for Astro you need an external ID that links to the resources Astronomer creates in your dedicated AWS account.
 To obtain your external ID, provide your [activation details](data-plane-activation.md#pre-flight-checklist) to [Astronomer support](https://support.astronomer.io).
-When you receive the external ID, save it as a secret or in another secure format.
+When you receive the external ID from Astronomer, save it as a secret or in another secure format.
 See [How to use an external ID when granting access to your AWS resources to a third party](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).

 Astronomer recommends using the AWS Management Console to add the external ID to your AWS instance.